9 pros and cons of dual citizenship in 2024

 The process of obtaining citizenship by descent is usually relatively quick and takes up to several months.

-Naturalisation.
-Naturalisation is a process of a person making strong connections in a country during many years.
+Naturalisation is the process of a person making strong connections in a country over many years.
 People can reside in foreign countries for work, studies, business purposes, or after marrying a citizen of that state.

 Immigrant Invest is a licensed agent for citizenship and residence by investment programs in the EU, the Caribbean, Asia, and the Middle East.
 Take advantage of our global 15-year expertise — schedule a meeting with our investment programs experts.